UFC needs McGregor-Diaz III now more than ever

 Diaz won their first fight via submission.
 McGregor won the second via close decision.
 Both were at 170 pounds, a seemingly advantageous weight for Diaz.
 However, Diaz has said he’d take the third one at McGregor’s preferred 155.
 That ought to help lure McGregor in.

-Look, it would sell.
+Look, the fight would sell.
 It would be a jolt.
 It would offer the major event that WME has been lacking since taking over ownership.
 Fans, even ones who appreciate the deep undercard, like big fights and big hype.
 No one wins having both McGregor and Diaz sitting on the shelf.

 The sport, in the long run, will be fine – new stars and new rivalries always emerge.
 WME bought the UFC for years or decades, not months.
 While the pay-per-view cards are struggling, the general television product and ratings are strong.
 The sky is not falling on WME.
 Still, this isn’t a great stretch.

 Ronda Rousey’s career likely ended in December.
-A January card was cancelled.
+A January card was canceled.
 The February one headlined by Holly Holm proved even duller than many feared, and Holm didn’t even win.
 Now 209, has taken a major hit.

 Meanwhile, Jon Jones is still suspended due to PEDs.
-The return of Georges St. Pierre is delayed as he gets back into the testing protocol – and he’s set to take on Michael Bisping.
+The return of Georges St-Pierre is delayed as he gets back into the testing protocol – and he’s set to take on Michael Bisping, perhaps in July.
+That won’t approach McGregor-Diaz, though.
 The April card led by a rematch of Daniel Cormier and Anthony Johnson isn’t going to do breakout numbers.
 It’s tough to imagine a heavyweight title fight of Stipe Miocic and Junior dos Santos in May doing much better.
 What else is out there?
 Fights by Joanna Jedzejczyk and Amanda Nunes?
 “The Ultimate Fighter” clash between T.J.
-Dillashaw and Cody Garbrandt should be good, but that may not be on PPV, and even if it is, it doesn’t feel like a July headliner.
+Dillashaw and Cody Garbrandt should be good, but that may not be on PPV.
+Even if it is, it doesn’t feel like a big headliner.

-Diaz-McGregor III is though.
+Diaz-McGregor III is, though.
 If that can’t work, then find a way to work Tony Ferguson in there.
 He can fight McGregor – although it won’t deliver the same payday as Diaz.
 Or square Diaz off against Ferguson and have the winner take McGregor in the fall.

 Diaz likes fighting real fighters and Ferguson more than qualifies as that.
 It may not be the perfect fight, but it unleashes the buying power of Diaz, who has been inactive since August.
 And it at least sets up a progression to build on.